Adventure Camp Team 2023

 Northern Illinois University

 Jordan Kaye has a history of interest in studying child and family relationships.
 Before pursuing her doctorate, Jordan was a Research Assistant with Child Mind Institute’s Healthy Brain Network where she assisted in CMI’s big data/open science initiative aiming to identify biological markers for psychopathology from the participation of 10,000 children and adolescents ages 5-21.
 Before CMI, she was also a Research Assistant for Chronis-Tuscano and Rubin’s Preschool Shyness Study which compares two early intervention programs for children with severe social anxiety/behavioral inhibition.
 These post-baccalaureate experiences inspired Jordan to pursue a Ph.D. in clinical psychology at Northern Illinois University (NIU) with a specialization in developmental psychopathology.
-At NIU, Jordan has worked as a clinician at the Psychological Services Center providing therapeutic and assessment services to adults with various diagnoses.
 Jordan’s current research focuses on parent-child relationships and associated longitudinal child outcomes, parenting behaviors, and emotion- and self-regulation.
+At NIU, Jordan worked as a clinician at the Psychological Services Center for two years providing therapeutic and assessment services to children and adults with various diagnoses.
+Outside of NIU, Jordan has assisted with group therapy in other private practice settings, and recently completed a rotation at ATSA serving as an intake clinician.
+As the intake clinician, Jordan worked with parents of children with SM and other anxiety disorders conducting intakes, parent-child observations and training sessions, and feedback sessions.
 Even though Jordan wanted to participate in CMI’s Brave Buddies program while she was there, scheduling conflicts interfered with the opportunity.
-Jordan is therefore thrilled to participate in Adventure Camp’s version of Brave Buddies this summer!
+Jordan was thrilled to participate in Adventure Camp’s version of Brave Buddies last summer, and is excited to return as a counselor this summer!

 Northern Illinois University